-- Cultural - Create a strong break with the past a 'clean sheet' fresh start. - Bring SDS fully into the team to improve communication and thereby efficiency.
-This will also enable them to be more closely aligned with the project's objectives in delivering contract award of Infraco enabling them to respond more quickly to our requirements. - PB have after consultation with tie appointed a new Project Director Steve Reynolds.
-This creates an opportunity to start with a 'clean sheet' approach. - Co location of SDS, CEC, TEL, Transdev in a new larger office area within Citypoint offices so that reviews, validation and statutory approvals are virtually co incident with design production. - tie are also appointing a Project Engineering Director with an enlarged engineering led team. - Process changes - Fully and finally define their detailed design deliverables, based on what we require them to do and what our Infraco bidders require them to do.
+- Fully and finally define their detailed design deliverables, based on what we require them to do and what our Infraco bidders require them to do.
 For example they will not design power and comms systems beyond producing performance specifications.
-In this way we will focus their attention on the deliverables that matter in terms of achieving completed detailed designs that an Infraco requires a) to provide a price with minimum risk provision and b) to develop into full construction drawings that Infraco's will take over and be satisfied are buildable. - Improving the Project design review and approval process so that it is aligned with that of SDS and as far as possible integrated with it e.g. key project personnel being involved in SDS internal quality reviews of design outputs. - o Develop an agreed programme of design deliverables that:- - aligns with the Infraco and Tramco procurement programme, - maximises the opportunity for aggressive negotiations with bidders, - for which deliverables are clearly defined and - which aligns with our emerging value engineering programme.
-This will provide outputs to meet Infraco's requirements for pricing and a timetable and clear process for the Infraco preferred bidder undertaking due diligence and which enables the Project to deliver value engineering savings with the minimum of abortive cost. - SDS are reviewing and aligning their project controls arrangements with those of the Project. - Commercial changes - Re negotiate certain aspects of the current contract such that - Risk balance reflects what they can realistically influence and manage e.g. reducing the obligation to obtain consents and approval from third parties such as CEC from the absolute obligation to one of providing all necessary designs, providing support and providing inputs at such time and standard so as to have a realistic prospect of obtaining consents to meet the programme
+In this way we will focus their attention on the deliverables that matter in terms of achieving completed detailed designs that an Infraco requires a) to provide a price with minimum risk provision and b) to develop into full construction drawings that Infraco's will take over and be satisfied are buildable. - Improving the Project design review and approval process so that it is aligned with that of SDS and as far as possible integrated with it e.g. key project personnel being involved in SDS internal quality reviews of design outputs. - Develop an agreed programme of design deliverables that:- - aligns with the Infraco and Tramco procurement programme, - maximises the opportunity for aggressive negotiations with bidders. - for which deliverables are clearly defined and - which aligns with our emerging value engineering programme.
+This will provide outputs to meet Infraco's requirements for pricing and a timetable and clear process for the Infraco preferred bidder undertaking due diligence and which enables the Project to deliver value engineering savings with the minimum of abortive cost.

+- SDS are reviewing and aligning their project controls arrangements with those of the Project. - Commercial changes - Re negotiate certain aspects of the current contract such that - Risk balance reflects what they can realistically influence and manage e.g. reducing the obligation to obtain consents and approval from third parties such as CEC from the absolute obligation to one of providing all necessary designs, providing support and providing inputs at such time and standard so as to have a realistic prospect of obtaining consents to meet the programme